gamblehawk/LegendCraft/README.md

 The 800Craft HeartBeatSaver is Copyright (C) <2011, 2012> Jon Baker and is ONLY to be distributed with copies of 800Craft.
-All LegendCraft files do NOT contain a heartbeatsaver.
-If you did recieve a heartbeat saver, please contact LeChosenOne immediately.
+All LegendCraft files contain a heartbeatsaver tht is not related to 800Craft.

 800Craft's license: